Student Awards and Honors

 the faculty in 1965.
 Dr. Hatfield was also Chair of the Department of History from 1970 to 1980 and Director

 The Phi Alpha Theta Award is presented annually to a senior for outstanding service to the history honor society.
-Jane Barrilleaux received the 2012 Phi Alpha Theta Award.
+Dorothy Svgdik received the 2013 Phi Alpha Theta Award.

 The First Year Award in History is given to a first-year student who has done exeptional work in a history course, demonstrated commitment to the discipline of history, and achieved a record of overall academic excellence at the College.
-Lanier Flanders received the 2012 First Year Award in History.
+Theodore Nollert received the 2013 First Year Award in History.